zlannik/SoundTap/README.md

 # How It Works
 SoundTap saves what you capture as a WAV file to a folder that it creates on your desktop called "SoundTap Recordings".

-Great for musicians who do a lot of sampling, podcasters, journalists, influencers, posters, or anyone who just wants to save some sound clips for later without hassle.
+Great for musicians who do a lot of sampling, podcasters, journalists, YouTubers, influencers, posters, or anyone who just wants to save some sound clips for later without hassle.

 It's a single python scrpit that utilizes the pyaudio library for it's logic and tkinter for its GUI.